HardisonCo/.github/international/belgium/be-health/hms-uhc/index.md

 ## Integration Points

-This document outlines how HMS-UHC is integrated with be_Health systems in Belgium.
+This document outlines how HMS-UHC is integrated with be-health systems in Belgium.